friendsofstrandseq/mosaicatcher/README.md

 ### Data input

-Sequencing reads should be supplied in exactly one BAM file per single cell.
+* Sequencing reads should be supplied in exactly one BAM file per single cell
-Each BAM file must contain a single read group.
-Cells are grouped to *samples* based on their `SM` tag.
+* Each BAM file must contain a single read group (`@RG`).
+Cells are grouped into *samples* by using the same `SM` tag.
+* BAM files must be sorted and indexed.

 ## Strand-seq simulations